Electromagnetic compatibility: Testing

 Radiated field susceptibility testing typically involves a high-powered source of RF or EM energy and a radiating antenna to direct the energy at the potential victim or device under test (DUT).
 Conducted voltage and current susceptibility testing typically involves a high-powered signal generator, and a current clamp or other type of transformer to inject the test signal.
 Transient or EMP signals are used to test the immunity of the DUT against powerline disturbances including surges, lightning strikes and switching noise.
 In motor vehicles, similar tests are performed on battery and signal lines.
 The transient pulse may be generated digitally and passed through a broadband pulse amplifier, or applied directly to the transducer from a specialized pulse generator.
 Electrostatic discharge testing is typically performed with a piezo spark generator called an "ESD pistol".
 Higher energy pulses, such as lightning or nuclear EMP simulations, can require a large current clamp or a large antenna which completely surrounds the DUT.
 Some antennas are so large that they are located outdoors, and care must be taken not to cause an EMP hazard to the surrounding environment.

 Legislation

+Compliance with national or international standards is usually laid down by laws passed by individual nations.
+Different nations can require compliance with different standards depending on the industry or equipment regulations.

+Organizations

-Several organizations, both national and international, work to promote international co-operation on standardization (harmonization), including publishing various EMC standards.
-Where possible, a standard developed by one organization may be adopted with little or no change by others.
-This helps for example to harmonize national standards across Europe.
+Several organizations, both national and international, work to promote international co-operation on standardization (harmonization) of national standards that may be adopted with little or no change between nations, including publishing EMC standards uniquely applicable to various industries and/or individual equipment types.
+For example, unified, normalised EN standards aim to harmonize national standards of all European Union countries.